nawaljahmed/T440p-Hackintosh/README.md

 - Ultrabay HDD/SSD was not detected and I would get an error at the start of every startup.

 So, I decided to switch to macOS Mojave for the above reasons as well as possible need for 32bit app support:
-- The T440p isn't a vey powerful gaming machine and dual-booting in a seperate Windows partition takes time.
+- The T440p isn't a vey powerful gaming machine and dual-booting in a separate Windows partition takes time.
 Parallels is also not a very good alternative for gaming.
 - If one wants to play games on macOS, many old games are good options; however most are 32bit.

 ## Installing macOS Mojave